duplaja/codeable-reviews-and-expert-profile/README.md

 * Look at some sort of local caching of images to cut down on external calls to AWS

 == Changelog ==

+= 2.1.0 and 2.1.1 =
+* Feature: GitHub Updates after this version no longer require GitHub Updater plugin
+* Feature: Add lazy loading attribute to expert profile image and images in reviews. (set to lazy)
+* Bugfix: Fix PHP warning for undefined variable in block

 = 2.0.3 =
 * Bugfix: Fixed issues caused by non-unique IDs in editor (toggles, lables)